-The menu at the top of the screen gives a number of section headings, and when you enter the site you see the Home page.
-Clicking on one of the headings displays the appropriate section in the body of the screen.
+The menu at the top of the screen gives a number of section headings.
+Clicking on one of these displays the appropriate section in the body of the screen.

 Some of the sections have one or more buttons on their heading line which will bring a sub-section into the lower part, but the menu is always there to stop you getting lost.
 I've put a Back button to the left of each page title (that white arrow on a purple background before the word “Help”) but you shouldn't often need it: just click on Section and then Sub-section if any.